 However, if you only have a day or so in Lisbon, you’ll have to try Pasteis de Belém, a custardy tart that you can dress up to your liking with powdered sugar and cinnamon.
 Although they are sold all over the city, the best place to get these yummy treats is Pasteis de Belém, right near the Belém bus stop.
 The bakery opened in the 1800’s, and is named after the pastries themselves.

 The other, more savory, baked good that you must try is also well known in Brazil: Pão de Queijo.
 These are wonderful, doughy, cheesy balls of heaven, especially when heated up.
 They do not look as extravagant next to some of the more decorated pastries, but do not be fooled, because they are to die for.

-3. Drinks – Last but not least, a true taste of Lisbon would not be complete without trying the local drinks.
+Last but not least, a true taste of Lisbon would not be complete without trying the local drinks.
 There are many to choose from, as Portugal is known, unsurprisingly, for their ports and wines.
 But they have also developed some fun and delicious liquors that I absolutely recommend prioritizing during your short stay in Lisbon.
-The first of these is called Ginginha, and is a sour cherry-flavored liquor that you sip on its own or out of a chocolate cup!
+The first of these is called Ginginha, it tastes like a sour cherry-flavored liquor that you sip on its own or out of a chocolate cup!
 Ginginha is a perfect balance of fruity and smooth, without being too sweet, so you can have it at a bar or as an after-dinner drink.

 If you’re going out on the town and want a fun, tasty cocktail, go for Caipirinha, which is similar to a mojito.
 Although it is served in other parts of the world, including Brazil, Caipirinha is expertly prepared in Lisbon, and perfectly captures the fun and interesting nightlife of the city.